jwplatta/jwplatta.github.io/_posts/2024-08-30-implementing-magic-links-with-aws-amplify-and-next-js.md

 I went on a little adventure recently while working on a prototype Next.js app.
 I needed to implement magic links for authentication.
 My team wanted to use magic links in our prototype because it reduces friction for users trying out our app; no one wants or needs another password.
 But implementing the links turned out to be a slog through the AWS documentation wilderness.
 The following captures the bits and pieces I had to pull together to make the solution work.

-AWS Amplify makes setting up a lot of the standard backend resources an application needs very easy.
+AWS Amplify makes setting up a lot of the standard backend resources an application needs very easy[^1].
 However, it doesn't support magic links out of the box.
 So I needed to put together a custom authentication flow that uses DynamoDB, Cognito, and Lambda functions.

 So here's a summary of the simple magic link strategy I implemented:
 1. Create a unique token when the user submits the login form